-Water-based transportation systems are integral to the experience of many National Park visitors.
-In fact, in 2012 and 2013 four out of ten of the highest use alternative transportation systems in the National Park service were water-based systems.
-In 2012 there were nearly 13 million passenger boardings on these systems.
+Water-based transportation systems are integral to the experience of visiting many national parks.
+In fact, in 2016 and 2017, three out of the ten highest use alternative transportation systems in the National Park Service (NPS) were water-based systems, including Statue of Liberty/Ellis Island, Alcatraz Island, and USS Arizona Memorial.
+These three systems accounted for nearly 15.7 million passenger boardings.

-Many National Park units are located on islands which are primarily accessed by ferry.
-These ferries provide a vital transportation link for staff and visitors to get to the parks, and allow for food and other essential cargo transportation.
-In fact, some water-based systems provide the only visitor access to parks or sites.
+Many national park units are located on islands which are primarily accessed by ferries.
+These ferries provide a vital transportation link for staff and visitors to get to the parks and they allow for the delivery of food and other essential cargo.
+In fact, out of 33 water-based systems in 25 parks, 13 systems provide this critical access.

 Interpretive tours provide visitors an opportunity to get out on the water and see a park from a different perspective while learning something about the history of the park and its resources.
 Thirteen systems solely provide interpretive tours while many of the other water-based systems enrich the transportation service with some kind of an educational component.

 Water-based systems account for 33% of all national park transit systems.
 In addition to the vessels, these systems include piers, marinas, constructed waterways and other waterfront features.